Robn88/football-signup-site/README.md

 - [Bootstrap documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) was also very useful in order to find the right pre-designed html and CSS.

 - The use of Bootstrap cards was inspired by the Django blog walkthrough; a link to the repository can be found [here](https://github.com/Robn88/django-blog).

+## Acknowledgements

+- I would like to thank the following:
+    - My mentor Tim, for his help and patience during our one on one sessions;
+    - The Code Institute Slack community, where I went for a lot of queries about matters great and small;
+    - The Code Institute tutor support system, which was an essential tool to enable me to finish my project;
+    - Stack Overflow, which provided many answers to my questions, or at the very least was able to put me in the right direction